CLEAN WATER FOR NICARAGUA

 Well Update

-One well where the pump was stolen is awaiting ministry approval to re-hook the pump.
+• One well, where the pump was previously stolen, is awaiting ministry approval to re-install a replacement pump.

 Water for health